chichoch/ehcg-clone/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A React app for the beef using Firebase as backend and is built with React.

 ## TODO:
 - Connect to firebase

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts